3 Towns in Tuscany, Northern Italy – Itinerary 1 Day

 Visit Pompeii ruins & city

-By now you have probably got a bit hungry, so first thing after arriving in the UNESCO World Heritage Site San Gimignano is to look for a restaurant to have lunch.
+By now, you have probably got a bit hungry, so the first thing after arriving at the UNESCO World Heritage Site San Gimignano is to look for a restaurant to have lunch.

-The small town is today unique since it still contains urban structures like squares, wells, houses and palaces dating back to medieval times.
-It is a walled town with two rare concentric rings of walls from the 10th and the 13th century, respectively.
+Today, the small town is unique since it still contains urban structures like squares, wells, houses and palaces dating back to medieval times.
+It is a walled town with two rare concentric rings of walls from the 10th and 13th centuries, respectively.

 Have lunch in one of the Tuscan restaurants in San Gimignano – maybe accompanied by a glass of Vernaccia, the first Tuscan white wine to earn the DOC, Guarantee of Origin.

 Stroll around the streets to see how many of the 14 still existing towers you can catch a glimpse of.
 There are quite a few around the Piazza del Duomo and the Piazza della Cisterna.
-You may visit the Torre Grossa from 1311 which is the tallest tower at 54 m (177 ft) and which has remained unchanged all during the years.
+You may visit the Torre Grossa from 1311, the tallest tower at 54 m (177 ft), which has remained unchanged over the years.
 It is open to the public – and allows for a 200-step climb.
 You enter it just off the Piazza del Duomo.
-The views from the top over the rolling green hills in the landscape are absolutely breathtaking.
+The views from the top over the rolling green hills in the landscape are breathtaking.

-Wandering around San Gimignano and the historic centre full of fascinating quaint towers, you will also come across intriguing local shops selling saffron, white wine, leatherware, ceramics, olive wood utensils and tons of other local products.
+Wandering around San Gimignano and the historic centre full of fascinating quaint towers, you will also discover intriguing local shops selling saffron, white wine, leatherware, ceramics, olive wood utensils and tons of other local products.

 The icing on the cake in San Gimignano is to try the world-famous ice cream in Gelateria Dondoli at the Piazza della Cisterna.
 It is a delicious homemade ice cream – a fine Italian gelato.
-If you feel like trying a new flavour, go for the saffron gelato!
-Don’t be surprised if the line is long – it is definitely worth the wait!
-You may enjoy it right on the picturesque square with a spectacular view of a handful of San Gimignano towers – absorbing the medieval ambiance.
+If you want to taste a new flavour, go for the saffron gelato!
+Don’t be surprised if the line is long – it is worth the wait!
+You may enjoy it right on the picturesque square with a spectacular view of a handful of San Gimignano towers – absorbing the medieval ambience.

-Mid-afternoon it is now time to continue your itinerary in the Tuscan Northern Italy and explore the scenic countryside towards Volterra.
+Mid-afternoon, it is time to continue your itinerary in Tuscan Northern Italy and explore the scenic countryside towards Volterra.

 After a breathtaking drive through the hilly Tuscan landscape full of cypress alleys, olive trees and winding roads, you will finally arrive at the ‘flying city’ – Volterra – abruptly elevated above the surrounding terrain.

-It is said to be one of the most beautiful towns in Tuscany with an intriguing Etruscan history.
-The town is enclosed with stone arches as gates dating from ancient times.
-To be here is like travelling to a true time warp full of enigma from its Etruscan past.
+It is said to be one of the most beautiful towns in Tuscany, with an intriguing Etruscan history.
+The town is enclosed, with stone arches as gates dating from ancient times.
+To be here is like travelling to a genuine time warp full of enigma from its Etruscan past.

-Immediately after arriving in Volterra you will cross over to the Archeological Park.
-Go here as the first thing you are doing since the park closes around 17:30 (check the openings hours and price)
+Immediately after arriving in Volterra, you will cross over to the Archeological Park.
+Go here as the first thing you are doing since the park closes around 17:30.

 Alternatively (or if you have more time), you may view the ancient Roman Theatre nearby – dating from the first century AD.
 It features 19 tiers of seating perfectly built into the sloping ground.
 You will notice an orchestra pit here as well.